Eygey/xfce-customisation-tutorial/README.md

      select your downloads folder
      select your preferred image

+   for these changes to have effect you must log out and back in

-6. CONFIGURING LIGHTDM LOGIN MANAGER open terminal
+8. CONFIGURING LIGHTDM LOGIN MANAGER open terminal
    run: cd .themes
    run: sudo cp -R Everblush /usr/share/themes/